SNOW & CLASSES — DAILY UPDATE

 You wouldn't start to drive a car without taking lessons first, would you?
 Imagine if the world was full of cars with untrained drivers...

 Pilates is no different.
 We make no secret of the fact that over the years we have met many people who say they do a Pilates class, yet have no idea of even the most basic Pilates principles.
 Quite apart from the fact that they would not be realising the benefits Pilates should have brought them, we believe this is a waste of time and money.
 We are committed to making sure this does not happen with our clients — and that's why we run our Absolute Beginners Courses and Workshops.

 Absolute Beginners Courses

-Group size of our Absolute Beginners Courses is limited to a maximum of only eight participants in a class.
+Group size of our Absolute Beginners Courses is limited to a maximum of only ten participants in a class.
 This is the ideal number to make sure you get the best possible learning experience, in an extremely cost-effective way.

 1 We are Pilates specialists!